 When you have sensitive skin, laundry detergents can cause mild to severe allergic reactions.
 Recently, I started noticing that my skin was more dry and irritated than it has been in previous years.
 I’ve been using the same skin care products, so I was confused about what might be causing this irritation.

-I realized the only thing I had changed were my laundry detergents.
+I realized the only thing I had changed was my laundry detergent.

 I never realized a laundry detergent could have such a significant effect on my skin, but it does!
 As redheads, sometimes our sensitive skin can turn this chore of washing our clothes into even more of a chore.
 Most laundry detergents contain dyes and fragrances to clean and deodorize our clothing.
 These chemicals can cause dry and itchy irritation for a redhead’s sensitive skin.